Insurance under the AOW scheme

 National insurance contributions are paid to the Dutch Tax Administration (Belastingdienst).
 If you work for an employer, your employer will deduct these contributions from your wages or salary.

-If you have not paid the full amount of AOW contributions for a certain period, the SVB can declare you ‘in default’ (until 1 January 2024).
+Until 31 December 2023, if you had not paid the full amount of AOW contributions, the SVB could declare you ‘in default’.
+This has now changed.

 If you have any questions about your tax assessment, you should contact the Belastingdienst on 0800 0543 (from inside the Netherlands).